nationalparkservice/places-data/boundaries/database_structure.md

     - ~~`parks.unit_phone`~~
   - `url` - full url (including http://) of park's main page
     - `parks.unit_url`
-  - `area` - area of park polygon, generated on import with proper projections (What units?
-Maybe acres would be best.
-If so, we could rename to `area_acres`)
+  - `area` - area of park polygon, generated on import with proper projections.
+Let cast our geometries as a geography
   - `visitors` - number of park visitors in the most recent year available (or average)
     - `parks.unit_visitors`
   - ~~`scalerank` - Ranking to determine which parks should take priority at smaller scales.
 Just min_zoom_label with a more generic name.
 Values can be 0-22 and correspond directly to zoom levels.~~